 Shutter: Metal Leaf

 Flash Mount: Hotshoe

-Vivitar was a common name in the photography industry in the 1970s and 80s as a brand of inexpensive point and shoot cameras, and a maker of some pretty decent SLR lenses.
+Vivitar was a common name in the photography industry in the 1970s and 80s as a brand of inexpensive point and shoot cameras, and some pretty decent SLR cameras and lenses.
 The company’s highlight line were the Vivitar Series 1 lenses which came in pretty much every mount imaginable.